MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy-offline.md

 By following the instructions in this article, you can deploy the [App Service resource provider](azure-stack-app-service-overview.md) to an Azure Stack environment that is:

-- Not connected to the internet
+- Not connected to the internet.
-- Secured by Active Directory Federation Services (AD FS)
+- Secured by Active Directory Federation Services (AD FS).

 > [!IMPORTANT]
 > Before you run the resource provider installer, make sure you've completed the steps in [Prerequisites for deploying App Service on Azure Stack](azure-stack-app-service-before-you-get-started.md).
 You should also read the [release notes](azure-stack-app-service-release-notes-update-seven.md) that accompany the 1.7 release to learn about new functionality, fixes, and any known issues that could affect your deployment.